carloseduardo22-rjce/DescomplicandoInglesBack/README.md

-# Plataforma Descomplicando o Inglês
+# Platform Simplifying English

-## Descrição
+## Description

-Este projeto consiste em uma plataforma de inglês gratuita que pega desde o nível mais básico -> A1 – Iniciante (Beginner) até -> B2 – Intermediário Superior (Upper Intermediate).
-Terá disponível um plano premium que trará alguns benefícios.
+This project consists of a free English platform that ranges from the most basic level -> A1 – Beginner to -> B2 – Upper Intermediate.
+A premium plan will be available that will bring some benefits.